-In May 2014, the FASB issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
+In May 2014, the FASB issued ASU No. 2014-09, amending revenue guidance to clarify the principles for recognizing revenue from contracts with customers.
 The guidance requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The guidance also requires expanded disclosures relating to the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required about customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
-On July 9, 2015, the FASB voted to defer the effective date by one year, which will make the guidance effective for the Company's interim and annual periods beginning January 1, 2018.
+In August 2015, the FASB issued ASU No. 2015-14, which makes the guidance effective for the Company's interim and annual periods beginning January 1, 2018.
 The Company is currently evaluating the impact of this guidance on its financial statements and disclosures.

-In April 2015, the FASB issued ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30), or ASU 2015-03, which requires the debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with the presentation of debt discounts.
+In April 2015, the FASB issued ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30) ("ASU 2015-03"), which requires the debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with the presentation of debt discounts.
 This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-The Company is currently evaluating the impact of the provisions of ASU 2015-03 on its financial statements and disclosures.
+Adoption of this ASU will reduce assets and liabilities by the amount of the debt issuance costs, which are \$1.2 million and \$1.5 million at September 30, 2015 and December 31, 2014, respectively.